apisec-inc/documentation/docs/2fa.md

 Two factor authentication (2FA) allows you to increase the security of your APIsec account which allows the users to authenticate themselves with a two-step process.
 This authentication layers makes it harder for the hackers to attack your account.

-Currently, the Google Authenticator app is the only certified OTP app.

 ## Steps

 For the 2FA, it's a 2 step process to activate it